Typhoon Usagi (2024): Retirement

 On February 20, 2025, PAGASA retired the name Ofel from the rotating naming lists on account of the contributing typhoons that carved a path of destruction in the country in November 2024, and it will never be used again as a typhoon name within the Philippine Area of Responsibility.
 It will be replaced with Onos — Bikol god of storms, deluge, and flood waters— for the 2028 season.

 At their 57th Session in February 2025, the ESCAP/WMO Typhoon Committee announced that the name Usagi, along with eight others, would be retired from the naming lists for the Western Pacific.
+In the spring of 2026, the name was replaced by Hebi, which means snake (Serpens) in Japanese.